thephpleague/csv/docs/9.0/reader/record-mapping.md

 To work with objects instead of arrays the `Serializer` class is introduced to expose a text based deserialization mechanism for tabular data.

-The class exposes two (2) methods to ease `array` to `object` conversion:
+The class exposes three (3) methods to ease `array` to `object` conversion:

+- `Serializer::deserializeAll` which converts a collection of records into a collection of instances of a specified class.
-- `Serializer::deserialize` to convert a single record into a new instance of the specified class.
+- `Serializer::deserialize` which converts a single record into a new instance of the specified class.
-- `Serializer::deserializeAll` to do the same with a collection of records..
+- `Serializer::assign` which is a syntactic sugar static method to use in place of `Serializer::deserialize`.

 ```php
 use League\Csv\Serializer;